bridgetu/441/HW-4/readme.md

 However, I did start to feel like I was grasping a stronger mental hold on the different functions and their abilities... but definitely still working on grasping exactly how to apply them!

-Problem #5 was extremely tricky and plenty of research and trial-and-error to solve.
+Problem #5 was extremely tricky, demanding plenty of research and trial-and-error to solve.
 I struggled with applying the arrow function.